llamaCode/project5--People-array./README.md

 Arrays of objects.

-Features of the final program are illustrated by sample programs:
+Features of the final program are illustrated by sample programs *(which do not use arrays)*:
 - people1.pde
 - people2.pde
-which do not use arrays.